MockbaTheBorg/MockbaModular/README.md

 ![Alt text](./screenshot.png)

+## Blank
+A simple logo blank just because everyone else seems to have one.

 ## Feidah
 Small fader (attenuator) module I use to control volume levels, etc.<br>
 This is actually the first module I made, evah!

+## Mixah
+Small two signal mixer (adder) for voltages.

 ## Dividah
 Simple clock divider based on inverse counting, so all the clock outputs will start in sync.